tytydraco/yessleep/out/Im_a_Cop_on_the_Navajo_Reservation_I_Investigated_a_Killer_Who_Steals_His_Victims_Skin_Final.md

 Instinct takes over.
 I lunge forward, my hand outstretched, every muscle coiled and ready.
 The stone's warmth calls to me, a beacon in the darkness, and as I leap, I feel the heat of the fire on my face, the cold bite of the night at my back.

-My fingers close around the stone midair, its pulse hammering against my palm.
+My fingers close around the stone in midair, its pulse hammering against my palm.
 I hit the ground rolling, the momentum carrying me forward.

 The weight of the Heart in my hand is a solid certainty in the chaos.
 As I roll to my feet, I see the Slayer of Alien Gods, still bound but with his eyes fixed intently upon me, ablaze with an intensity that could rival the inferno that Ben and the creature have become.
 There's no time for doubt, no room for error.
 Every sinew in my body tenses as I rear back, my arm cocked in preparation.